MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-node-sign-in-sign-out.md

 ## Prerequisites

-- You've completed the steps in [Tutorial: Prepare a Node.js web application for authentication](tutorial-web-app-node-sign-in-prepare-app.md).
+- Complete the steps in [Tutorial: Set up a Node.js web app to sign in users by using Microsoft identity platform](tutorial-web-app-node-sign-in-prepare-app.md).

 ## Create MSAL configuration object